 The garage and family car (s) have a significant impact on the streetscape.
 The design and location of garages should endeavour to make them an integral and unobtrusive part of the house.
-All homes must allow for an enclosed double garage for car accommodation.
+All homes must allow for an enclosed double garage for car accommodation for lots greater than 12.5 metres wide.

 Garages must be constructed within the Building Envelope, although they may be set at a different level to the rest of the dwelling.
+Garages must be setback at least 500 mm behind the main building line of the front of the home.
 The garage setback also applies for entry to the garage from the side street boundary, unless otherwise noted.